robgithub/html5eyeball/README.md

 Framework agnostic.
 Although jQuery is used throughout the examples is not required and just makes wiring up mouse actions easy.

-I intend to write a number of blog posts on how this all came to be and once that is done I will distil the best bits into this README.md

 Examples

 [Live demo with image cut-outs](http://robgithub.github.io/html5eyeball/examples/cutout.html)